Section 7 Books / After 8 Books

 It Needed to be Tender and to be Whipped

-book launch and screening, with Julie Béna.
+book launch by Julie Béna.

 Béna's practice mostly enfolds in performance and sculpture.
 However, this collection of poems, essays, film and theater scripts wind around her visual art work.